 - Iron: 11% of the RDA

 It also contains magnesium, potassium and manganese.
 Similar to chlorella’s chlorophyll, Spirulina’s driving engine is a compound called phycocyanine, which has significant antioxidant and anti-inflammatory properties, therefore inhibiting cell oxidative damage.
-This damage contributes to chronic inflammation, cancer and autoimmunity in general.

 Ginger is a flowering plant closely related to turmeric.
 The root, or rhizome, of the plant has been used for thousands of years as an anti-inflammatory agent and antioxidant.
 Ginger is definitely a main contender in the world of detoxification.
 You will find it is a common ingredient in detox and cleansing recipes and supplements–for good reason!